guifel/pipelined_cpu/README.md

 # pipelined_cpu
-Pipelined CPU design from scratch for the course TDT4255 Computer Design at NTNU
+Pipelined CPU designed from scratch for the course TDT4255 Computer Design at NTNU